It wasn’t murder, not really.

 I like having this ability, but I’m cautious who I read for.

 Honestly, most people want to know when they are going to get a boyfriend or if their lotto numbers are going to come up.

 This is different; there is a child involved.

-For some reason I have developed a reputation for making connection between parents and children who have died.
+For some reason, I have developed a reputation for making a connection between parents and children who have died.

-It can be very stressful, and I usually need a bit of time to recover from these sessions, but it seems important, so I usually don’t say no.
+It can be very stressful, and I usually need a bit of time to recover from these sessions, but it seems important, so I typically don’t say no.

 My wife knows that I take these readings very seriously.